rashant/Real-time-crime-detection/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

-## Contact

-If you have any questions or inquiries about this project, you can reach out to me at [prashantkalepu.com].